-This time last week I was sitting aboard the Carnival Imagination, probably sipping a pina colada and wondering whether my daughter would ever actually get out of the hot tub.
+This time last week I was sitting aboard the Carnival Imagination cruise ship, probably sipping a pina colada and wondering whether my daughter would ever actually get out of the hot tub.
 (For the record, she eventually did, but not without intense negotiation bordering on fisticuffs.)

 My wife, daughter and I took a five-day cruise in part to mark the start of my mini-retirement, but mostly because we really like cruises and it had been a year since our last.
 We decided to see if we could keep the expenses in check but still have loads of fun.
 I am, after all, not bringing in a steady paycheck anymore.